backstage/backstage/docs/features/techdocs/how-to-guides.md

 [TechDocsApi](https://github.com/backstage/backstage/blob/55114cfeb7045e3e5eeeaf67546b58964f4adcc7/plugins/techdocs/src/api.ts#L49),
 which is responsible for talking to techdocs-backend.

-There may be occasions where you need to implement these two apis yourself, to customize it to your own needs.
+There may be occasions where you need to implement these two APIs yourself, to customize them to your own needs.
 The purpose of this guide is to walk you through how to do that in two steps.

 1. Implement the `TechDocsStorageApi` and `TechDocsApi` interfaces according to